Skip to content

 The Validator service is responsible for:

-• Validating incoming transactions against consensus rules
+• Phase 1 (Lock): Validating incoming transactions against consensus rules and creating UTXOs with locked=true in the UTXO store

 4.2.
 Block Validation Service Role